MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 **User-defined functions** are reusable subqueries that can be defined as part of the query itself (**ad-hoc functions**), or persisted as part of the database metadata (**stored functions**).
 User-defined functions are invoked through a **name**, are provided with zero or more **input arguments** (which can be scalar or tabular), and produce a single value (which can be scalar or tabular) based on the function **body**.

 A user-defined function belongs to one of two categories:

-**Scalar functions** or **tabular functions**.
+* Scalar functions
+* Tabular functions

 The function's input arguments and output determine whether it is scalar or tabular, which then establishes how it might be used.

 ### A scalar function: